 ...So our story continues as Tom, Paul and I, the only ones interested enough and brave enough to give this new game a try, prepare to play on the kitchen table over at Tom's house.

 I''ll never forget my first encounter, largely because it explains why I view things the way I do today.
-What some old school gamers evolved to, I feel like I started with.

 To be honest, in the 30 years since that game I've rarely had even close to that much fun playing D&D if I wasn't running it.
 If that sounds egotistical so be it.
 Why?
 Because so many D&D GMs seem caught up on the meaningless minutiae of weight allowance and weapon speed and all the other crap that makes me want to cast light into my own eyes.
-Rarely has any D&D referee I've encountered let me or anyone else leap off bannisters, flip onto tables or do any of the borderline comic book/kung fu movie craziness Tom let us do in that game.
+Rarely has any D&D referee I've encountered let me or anyone else leap off bannisters, flip over tables, or do any of the borderline comic book/kung fu movie craziness Tom let us do in that very first game.

-We defeated evil creatures created by a cursed disease.
+The party defeated evil creatures created by a cursed disease.
 Our job now was finding out where the curse came from and why it was made.
 In the weeks to follow we would learn of an evil Cleric out to take over the world with an undead army.
 We would save innocent lives and free the lost prince of the Elves who would than join our party (an additional player).
 We found out the Pepperthorn hot sauce has an unusual effect on humans, giving them super strength for sort periods.
-That was why the Human King wanted it and why Gobbo's father was kidnapped by the evil Cleric.
+That was why the Human King wanted it and why Gobo's father was kidnapped by the evil Cleric.

-It wasn't about treasure, gold or even XP for us.
-It was about being heroes from day 1.
+It wasn't about treasure, gold, or even XP for us.
+It was about being heroes from Day 1.

 To be concluded with Secret Origins - Part III...Coming Soon...